 - Outline of the proposed development, with plans if necessary for clarity

 - Use of the building, hours of operation, proposed traffic usage or movement

-- Type of use, eg vulnerable, critical, residential, business, industrial, subdivision, etc
+- Type of use, eg sensitive, hazardous, vulnerable, critical, residential, business, industrial, subdivision, etc

 2. Flood analysis